Tancredo Neves: Illness and death

 On 28 June 1985 Sarney fulfilled the promise Neves had made during his campaign, to bring Message 330, which called for the convening of a new Constituent Assembly, to National Congress.
 This resulted in passage of Constitutional Amendment 26 on 27 November 1985.
 New constituents were chosen on 15 November 1986 and later took office on 1 February 1987, readily initiating the elaboration of the new Constitution of Brazil in 1988.

 There was great tension at the time due to the possibility of the growing democratic opening being interrupted.
 In the event of Sarney not taking office, President of Chamber of Deputies, Ulysses Guimarães, would.
 Guimarães belonged to the PMDB and was not well accepted by the members of the military.
 The biggest risk was that the more conservative sectors of the military, the so-called "hardliners", were trying to destabilize the re-democratization process to maintain the Brazilian military government in power.

 On the eve of 15 March, Guimarães, Fernando Henrique Cardoso (future President of Brazil), Sarney and the Minister of the Army Leônidas Pires Gonçalves had a meeting.
 During the meeting, Gonçalves's interpretation of the 1967 Constitution prevailed, and so, the National Congress decided on Sarney.

 The Hospital da Base in Brasília was undergoing restoration when Neves was admitted, and had no ICU; this contributed to complications after Neves's surgery, and his health declined.
 He was transferred to the Hospital das Clínicas da Universidade de São Paulo in São Paulo.
 Neves had seven surgeries, and died of a generalized infection at 22:23 BRT on 21 April (same date as Tiradentes's death), at the age of 75.
-Rumors at the time said that Neves had been dead for days, and that his death had been concealed while a new government presided by Sarney could be formed and so the date of his death would coincide with Tiradentes' death.
+Rumors at the time said that Neves had been dead for days, and that his death had been concealed while a new government presided by Sarney could be formed and so the date of his death would coincide with Tiradentes's death.

 There was great commotion in the nation, especially because Neves was the first civilian elected president since 1960, when Jânio Quadros was elected.
 He was also the first politician from the military opposition to be elected president since the military coup of 1964.